JustinVx/justin-venbrux/src/work/genzo.md

 # Make it work
 One of the first things we did was setting the design goal for Genzō.
 After two weeks of research, we defined the following goal: **Enable safe, reliable, and easy-to-use remote expertise for healthcare professionals**.
 The priority was getting Genzõ from its prototypical state to a well-functioning app.
 We focused on stability and improving consistency, feedback, error prevention, and clarity.

+## A structured way of developing
+Working with inexperienced remote developers from a very different culture provided a challenging experience.
+I set up procedures and workflows that allowed us to improve the quality and efficiency of development.
+Among those were improved hand-off, a DTAP street, and improved collaboration with clients while testing.
+All of this helped with efficiently developing new functionality.

 </RegularBlock>

 <ColumnBlock
   title="Heuristic evaluation & redesign"
   text="Our first objective was to make a clear and consistent design for the iOS and Android app.
 A heurstic evaluation of the current design was done.
 We went to one of our clients and interviewed users and consultants to identify the main issues that users had run into.
 We focused on finding bugs and identifying redundant functionality.
-Based on this analysis a redesign was made with a focus on chatting and video calling."
+Based on this analysis a redesign was made with a focus on chatting and video calling." reversed
 >

 ![Sketch of account screen, passcode screen, home screen, call screen, video call screen, chat screen, messages screen,menu screen, vuzix call screen, vuzix stream screen](img/genzo2-sketches.png)